Gareth Porter: Writing

-Porter reported on political, diplomatic and military developments in the Middle East for Inter Press Service between 2005 and 2014.
-His analysis and reporting appeared from the 1970s to 1990s in Foreign Policy, Foreign Affairs, and The Journal of Environment & Development, and later for Al-Jazeera English, The Nation, Salon, The Huffington Post, CounterPunch, Antiwar.com, The American Conservative and Truthout.
+Porter’s analysis and reporting appeared from the 1970s to 1990s in Foreign Policy, Foreign Affairs, and The Journal of Environment & Development, and later for Al-Jazeera English, The Nation, Salon, The Huffington Post, CounterPunch, Antiwar.com, The American Conservative and Truthout.
+He reported on political, diplomatic and military developments in the Middle East for Inter Press Service between 2005 and 2014.
 He is a director of Consortium News.